Adaptations of Desert Plants 🌡 | How Desert Plants Survive Extreme Heat & Water Scarcity | Plants and Life

 Diagram showing cactus root adaptation in the desert soil.

-Cactus roots spread wide to absorb every drop of rain.
+Cactus roots spread wide to collect every possible drop of rainwater πŸ’§

 🌿 b) Leaf Adaptations – Small, Spiny, or Waxy